renuo/i18n-docs/README.md

 ### 0.0.2

-removed loading of `awesome_print` from the rake task.
+Removed loading of `awesome_print` from the rake task.
 It was breaking download.

 ## 5. Contributing